THE VALUE(S) OF CULTURAL DISTRICTS

-To avoid printing, the programme of the GCDN 2022 convening is hosted on the platform Sched.
-Click on the button below to access the full programme.
+Click on the button below to access the full program.

 We encourage registered attendees to create a profile on Sched to access the full programme, sign up for break out sessions, and interact with other participants before, during and after the event.

 The convening programme is also available on the Sched app for iPhone and Android.
 Use the buttons below to download the app for your smartphone.

 Please don’t hesitate to contact us if you have any question about the schedule or if you encounter any issue navigating Sched on your browser or phone.

 You may also watch these tutorial videos to familiarize yourself with Sched’s features: